How to manage Linux File System?

 zram0 252:0 0 1.9G 0 disk [SWAP]

-Extend the Physical Volume, the Volume Group, the Logical Volume and XFS filesystem with the new partition
+Enhancing Physical Volume, Volume Group, Logical Volume, and XFS Filesystem with Additional Partition.

 [root@weathered-firefly-vs ~]# df -hT